How correctly using heat and steam improves your bread

 Baking on a fireclay plate or stone ensures the heat it retained

 A baking stone will cost from around £18 for 30 x 30 cm.
-I have had great results using a granite tile purchased from B&Q (you can often buy them singly in store) and a fireclay plate from Pepita which handily is available in a larger size if you have a range cooker.
+I have had great results using a granite tile purchased from a DIY store (you can often buy them singly as a sample) and a fireclay plate from Pepita which handily is available in a larger size if you have a range cooker.
 Other varieties are available.

 The key is pre-heating.
 Set your oven to the desired temperature and put your stone in for at least an hour before you bake.